kafkaqin/interview/103_gpu_optimization/research.md

 ### Optimizing GPU Usage

 1. **Dynamic GPU Allocation**:
     - Implement a dynamic GPU allocation system that adjusts the number of GPUs allocated to a job based on real-time demand and workload characteristics.
-This can be achieved using Kubernetes' custom resource definitions (CRDs) and operators to manage GPU resources more efficiently.
+This can be achieved using Kubernetes' custom resource definitions (CRDs) and operators to manage GPU resources more efficiently. example: TKE+vCUDA+GPUManager

 2. **Spot Instances and Preemptible VMs**:
     - Utilize spot instances or preemptible VMs for non-critical training jobs.
 These instances are significantly cheaper and can be managed using Kubernetes' node affinity and taints/tolerations to ensure workloads are scheduled appropriately.